Dear Evan Hansen (film): Filming

 On August 25, 2020, Ben Platt confirmed that principal photography had begun.
 It was shot in Los Angeles and Atlanta, with primary filming with the main cast taking place in September and expected to end around Thanksgiving.
 About making the film during the COVID-19 pandemic, Kaitlyn Dever said to Variety, "I'm very happy that we're able to make something so special during such a strange and sad and confusing times ...
 I have gotten used to the 'doing nothing' part of my job, which is just sitting and waiting for something to happen.
 Now, I feel like I'm really geared up for this and ready to go."
 Additional filming took place in Fayetteville, Georgia, which included scenes involving Ellison State Park.
-The high school scenes were filmed at Our Lady of Mercy Catholic High School in Fayetteville, and B.J.
+The high school scenes were filmed at Our Lady of Mercy Catholic High School in Fayetteville and Sandy Creek High School in Tyrone and B.J.
 Reece Orchards was used for the scenes that took place at the Autumn Smile Apple Orchard/Connor Murphy Memorial Orchard.
 Blackhall Studios in Atlanta served as the COVID-19 testing site for the actors and crew members on set.
 The vocal performances in the film were recorded almost entirely live on set, specifically to ensure that Ben Platt's vocals sounded as real and authentic as possible when he sings on screen.
 On December 15, 2020, Universal Filmed Entertainment Group chairwoman Donna Langley confirmed that the film would wrap production that month.

 In a February 2021 interview with Drew Barrymore on The Drew Barrymore Show, Ben Platt described his experience of recreating his performance as Evan Hansen as "really special" and "bizarre", while also hoping the film will be "a really moving experience for a lot of different ages of people ...
 I think it's going to be particularly poignant in terms of everybody's inability and ability to reach out, and the ways in which we struggle to do that, and the magic that can happen when you do connect with someone and finally feel seen."
 On May 13, 2021, Ben Platt admitted he was apprehensive about translating his performance for the screen.
 "I think I was nervous about having to meet that same level in a medium that I'm not necessarily as instinctually comfortable in, and that doesn't necessarily lend itself to the same kind of fireworks as a live performance."
 Ultimately, Platt overcame his personal reservations because they felt like "small beer...Having an opportunity to share this story with, like, millions more people is ultimately much more important than my being worried that my performance won't be as good as it was on stage."
 Platt also confirmed he lost weight and grew his hair out in order to look "authentic" as a gawky and fresh-faced 17-year-old.